About my work

 I grew up in a small town in Pennsylvania that happened to be home to Donnelley Printing Company who was, at the time, the world's largest printing company.
 It's no surprise then, that my high school had a robust graphic arts program.
 That's were I spent most of my time in school, running a small press, typesetting, screen printing and playing around in the darkroom.

 After high school I enrolled at the York Academy of Art in their commercial art program.
 After a year there I transferred to the Columbus College of Art and Design.
-I left there after just a year and got my first professional job at Donnelley Printing Company in 1983 in the Color Department.
+I left there after just a year and in 1983 got my first professional job in the Color Department at Donnelley Printing Company.
 There I was one of a small group that operated a state-of-the-art digital graphics system called Scitex.
 It was an ancient ancestor of the modern desktop systems like Photoshop, Illustrator and InDesign, and was my first exposure to computers.
 I was introduced to computer graphic technology just as I was finding my footing as an artist, so my technical skill and my artistic vision developed hand-in-hand.

 Now I've told you about some of my technology adventures but I haven't told you how I came to love abstraction.
 In 1978 I went to see a major retrospective of Mark Rothko at the Guggenheim in New York.
 It changed me.
 My parents had exposed me to a lot of commercial illustration, technical design and drafting.
 Not so surprisingly then, my favorite artists were M.C.
 Escher and Salvador Dali.
 Rothko's work was the antithesis of what I knew about art.
 It was powerful and moving.
 I immediately became a fan of the New York School abstract expressionists.
 Of course by then, I was about thirty years too late for the AbEx party.
 But I was, and still am, a fan of those artists and their groundbreaking work.